D

 If you value affordability in your search for a new place to live, Trinity may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
 Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Trinity falls into this category, which may not align with your desire for an affordable place to call home.

-Housing costs are a major factor in the Trinity cost of living index, and they often eat up a big chunk of your take-home pay.
-Unfortunately, in this area, housing expenses for both homeownership and rentals were 80.8% higher than what's typical in an average city.
-That includes the prices of homes and rents, as well as mortgage rates and insurance.
+Housing costs are a very significant part of the Trinity cost of living index and generally encompass a large percentage of take-home income.
+Unfortunately, in this area, the housing costs for both homes and rentals were 81.6% more than the average city.
+This includes things like home and rent prices, mortgage rates and insurance.

 Is Trinity Affordable?